Lasagainator/ArtPortfolio/art-portfolio-corbin/README.md

 # Art Portfolio Starter (React + Vite)

 A clean, component-based portfolio site for visual artists.
-Built with **React** and **Vite**, inspired by minimalist layouts (similar spirit to melokwo.com), and kept intentionally plain so you can style later.
+Built with **React** and **Vite**, inspired by minimalist layouts, and kept intentionally plain so you can style later.

 ## ✨ Features
 - Simple pages: **Home**, **Gallery**, **About**, **Contact**